-i.
-Collection of Performance Data
+A. Collection of Performance Data

-- 1. All data collected for performance measure goals will be collected by the CTDOT and will meet the MAP21/FAST ACT provisions and requirements. - 2.
-All data collected for goals for Federal Transit Administration's (FTA's) State of Good Repair performance measures will include data provided by the Transit Districts through CTDOT, in accordance with the Transit Asset Management Rule. - 3.
+- All data collected for performance measure goals will be collected by the CTDOT and will meet the MAP21/FAST ACT provisions and requirements, unless the MPO decides to set its own performance target, in which case the MPO will be responsible for collecting their own data - All data collected for goals for Federal Transit Administration's (FTA's) State of Good Repair performance measures and Safety performance measures established under the Public Transportation Agency Safety Plan (PTASP) will include data provided by the Transit Districts to the National Transit Database (NTD) and through CTDOT, in accordance with the Transit Asset Management Rule. - 3.
 CTDOT will make the compiled data collected for each performance measure available on the CTDOT MAP21 website. - 4.
 CTDOT will develop a Measures and Deliverables tracking spreadsheet outlining each Performance Measure, the deliverables required, the submittal dates and the CTDOT contact and provide to the RiverCOG.

-ii.
-Selection of Performance Targets
+B. Selection of Performance Targets